zenprotocol/docs/docs/root/contracts/examples.rst

 Aggregated Syntactic Cost
 -------------------------

-The following function takes a function :fsharp:`f` and an argument :fsharp:`x` and applies :fsharp:`f` on :fsharp:`x` and then on the result:
+The following function takes a function :fsharp:`f` and an argument :fsharp:`x` and applies :fsharp:`f` on :fsharp:`x` and then applies it again on the result:

 .. code-block:: fsharp